 If you want to get away from the hustle and bustle of LA and want a slower pace with a super scenic landscape, Catalina Island is your answer!

-Catalina Island is located about 22 miles off the coast of Southern California and it’s the perfect Los Angeles day trip.
+Santa Catalina Island is located about 22 miles off the coast of Southern California and it’s the perfect Santa Barbara or Los Angeles day trip.

-Catalina is a stunning historic seaside destination that is an absolute must-see f you are visiting Southern California for its beaches and beauty!
+Catalina is a stunning historic seaside destination that is an absolute must-see if you are visiting Southern California for its beaches and beauty!

 How to Get to Catalina Island